Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Other Practical Fixes Delete the internal volume in Safe Mode and unmount each volume to unmount the disk...Full steps

-The incompetence of unmounting disk information on Mac ensues when you're unable to erase, delete, or partition an external or internal volume or disk on Mac, including an HDD or SSD, Time Machine backup disk, USB flash drive, and an internal fusion drive.
-Hence, it causes several errors, and one of the most significant errors is "error 69888: Couldn't unmount disk."
+The process of unmounting disk information on Mac can be frustrating when you're unable to erase, delete, or partition an external or internal volume or disk, including an HDD or SSD, Time Machine backup disk, USB flash drive, and an internal fusion drive.
+This incompetence can lead to several errors, with one of the most significant being the "error 69888: Couldn't unmount disk" error.

 error code 69888 on Mac